-This structured prayer includes the Apostle's Creed, Hail Mary, Glory Be, and Our Father, as well as not replation of one of four sets of mysteries when beary, which UBM events from the New Tester One
+This structured prayer includes the Apostle's Creed, Hail Ha lation UBMIT FOR ARING Mary, Glory Be, and Our Father, as well as not replation of one of four sets of mysteries of the losary, which UBM events from the New Tester One

-Ha.
-Lation UBMIT FOR SPIRE TIME FOR MEXIATION, FOCUS - For those saying the rosary, be repetitive prayer offers an opportunity for meditation focus, and devotion, whether prayed alone, with classmate ryour family, at a funeral, or a celebration.
+TIME FOR MEXIATION, FOCUS - For those saying the rosary, be repetitive prayer offers an opportunity for meditation focus, and devotion, whether prayed alone, with classmate ryour family, at a funeral, or a celebration.

-For individur praying the resary can be a time to step outside the regime, a province of election and an opportunity of focus on your fam atebooks CONNECTING FAMILIES, GROUPS- Some families begea long car drive by saving the Sary.
-Other this form of mayer during special times of the year the family together.
+For individur praying the resary can be a time to step outside the regime, a province of election and an opportunity of focus on your fath atebooks CONNECTING FAMILIES, GROUPS- Some families beg a long car drive by saving the wary.
+Others us this form of mayer during special times of the year the family together.

-For groups, the osary can formalize a gathering time, helping to create connections, unity, and peace.
+For groups, the essary can formalize a gathering time, helping to create connections, unity, and peace.

-"Give me an army saying the rosary, and I will conquer the world." - Pope Pius IX and experienced as a path

-"The rosary should always of contemplation." - Pope John Paul II
+"Give me an army saying the rosary, and I will conquer the world." - Pope Pius IX "The rosary should always and experienced as a path of contemplation." - Pope John Paul II